DucDocDao/CS231_Final/README.md

 # 💻 Real-Time AI Posture Correction for Bench Press Exercise Using MediaPipe and LSTM 💻
-## 1️⃣ Project scope:
+## 1️⃣ Project scope
-- The study only evaluates exercise posture by calculating the degree of elbow extension relative to the body
+- The study only evaluates exercise posture by calculating the degree of elbow extension relative to the body.
 - Only applies to one person exercising within the camera's frame.
 - The camera needs to be positioned parallel to the person exercising, so that their entire upper body and arms are clearly visible.
 - Each lowering and raising motion needs to last approximately 1 second, corresponding to a camera resolution of 30 fps.
 - For example:
   <img width="299" height="538" alt="image" src="https://github.com/user-attachments/assets/b602fbed-7144-4bf7-81d3-a430b1fe4538" />
-## 2️⃣ State the problem:
+## 2️⃣ State the problem
 ### 2.1.
 Input Data

 The system's input is a set of training samples $(X, \hat{y})$ extracted from self-recorded videos.
 Each sample represents a **1-second video segment** corresponding to a single phase of the movement (e.g., the eccentric or concentric phase).
 The data is represented as a time-series sequence $X$, consisting of $n$ consecutive feature frames: